martinpaljak/EstEID/README.md

 * In this README `esteid` is used as an alias for `java -jar esteid-app.jar`

 ### Emulation
-* Create a new FakeEstEID card (requires a [supported JavaCard](https://github.com/martinpaljak/GlobalPlatform/wiki/TestedCards)):
+* Create a new FakeEstEID card

         esteid -install -ca fake.ca -new

 * Run EstEID test-suite against a real card (via PC/SC):